seqeralabs/nf-dragen/README.md

 ## Integration with Nextflow Tower

-We have streamlined the process of deploying DRAGEN Nextflow workflows on AWS Batch via Nextflow Tower.
+We have streamlined the process of deploying Nextflow workflows that utilise Illumina DRAGEN on AWS Batch via Tower.

 ### Prerequisites